YemenOpenSource/Yemen-info/README.en.md

 some resources that helped us to build this project:

 - [Modaqiq](https://dictionary.alc.ae/modaqiq) was used for automatic Tashkeel before we checked it ourselves.
-- [Grammarly](https://app.grammarly.com/) was a grate help to correct spelling and grammar errors in this English version of the readme file.
+- [Grammarly](https://app.grammarly.com/) was a great help to correct spelling and grammar errors in this English version of the readme file.
 - [Countries States Cities Database](https://github.com/dr5hn/countries-states-cities-database) helped us with the general information about Yemen.
 - [Local governorate in Yemen](https://yemenlg.org/ar/%d8%a7%d9%84%d9%85%d8%ad%d8%a7%d9%81%d8%b8%d8%a7%d8%aa/) helped with data about districts within every governorate, with the English version of governorate and districts names.
 - [Yemen Information Center](https://yemen-nic.info/yemen/gover/) helped besides the previous resource above.